debops/debops/docs/ansible/roles/debops.mailman/defaults-detailed.rst

 Default variable details
 ========================

-.. include:: includes/all.rst

-some of debops.mailman_ default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.
+Some of ``debops.mailman`` default variables have more extensive configuration than simple strings or lists, here you can find documentation and examples for them.